pmbanka/conventional-conversations/content/_index.md

 ## Target audience

-This is intended for giving any kind of review/feedback, such as:
+Conventional Comments is a standard for formatting comments of any kind of review/feedback process, such as:

 - [Code review](https://en.wikipedia.org/wiki/Code_review)
 - [Peer review](https://en.wikipedia.org/wiki/Peer_review)